ev1313/dingsda/docs/intro.rst

 ============

 DingsDa is a powerful **declarative** and **symmetrical** parser and builder for binary data.
-It is based on Construct 2.10, but removes some features and adds some new ones.
+It is a fork of Construct 2.10, but removes some features and adds some new ones.
 The parser generator was removed, as well as the kaitai export.
+It is focused for the use in reverse engineering data formats.

+Compared to Construct it adds XML building and parsing and preprocessing (allowing some fancy techniques).

 Instead of writing *imperative code* to parse a piece of data, you declaratively define a *data structure* that describes your data.
 As this data structure is not code, you can use it in one direction to *parse* data into Pythonic objects, and in the other direction, to *build* objects into binary data.